normanwongcl/aws-infrastructure-2/README.md

-# Deploying a multi-environment and multi-region 3-tier dockerised application with AWS Cloudformation (Work In Progress)
+# Deploying a multi-environment and multi-region 3-tier dockerised application with AWS Cloudformation (Discontinued)

 This repository provides a set of YAML templates and linux shell scripts for deploying a 3-tier dockerised application to [Amazon EC2 instances](https://aws.amazon.com/ec2/) using [ECS](https://aws.amazon.com/ecs/).